-- Reference Number: HEY-604/2019
+- Reference Number: HEY-604/2020

 - Departments: Cardiology

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 Keep the wound clean and dry and look for signs of swelling, redness or discharge.
 If you notice any of these or have excessive pain at the wound site you should contact your doctor.
 The wound is normally closed with dissolvable stitches or glue, which do not need to be removed.
 You will be informed by your nurse if there are any stitches to be removed.

 Once the dressing has been removed you may shower and bathe and female patients may wear a bra as usual.

 When to contact your doctor or seek medical advice